gavinlyonsrepo/displaylib_16bit_PICO/extra/doc/st7735/README.md

 3. You can connect VCC to 5V if there is a 3.3 volt regulator on back of TFT module.
 4. SW SPI pick any GPIO you like , HW SPI SCLK and SDA will be tied to spio interface.
 5. Backlight on/off control is left to user.
+6. To operate without CS pin: pass -1 as argument for CS pin number in SetupGPIO() function and ground the CS pin on device side.

 ## Output